jverne/jverne.github.io/_posts/2015-09-18-pithon-hackini.md

 - dash Fee Bros.
 Orange Bitters
 - dash olive brine

 Combine ingredients in a shaker with ice.
-Pour into a cocktail glass and garnish with an olive, a "Perl" onion, and a gherkin.
+Pour into a cocktail glass and garnish with an olive, a pickled "Perl" onion, and a gherkin.